 PARTNER

-Major Development Soccer (MDS) Academy is the exclusive training partner for Monmouth United.
+Major Development Soccer (MDS) Academy, under the direction of Lee Drury, is the exclusive training partner for Monmouth United.
 MDS is dedicated to helping players of all ages and skill levels improve their game, with experienced coaches that use a variety of drills and techniques to help athletes develop their technical ability, tactical understanding, and physical fitness.
 MDS’s goal is to create a positive and challenging environment that helps players reach their full potential on the pitch.

 BOARD OF